 The most popular recipe on my blog, this Bok Choy Soup remains a personal favorite thanks to its delicious simplicity.
-If you love simple soup and bok choy you may also enjoy Udon Noodle Soup with Bok Choy and Poached Egg.Jump to Recipe
+If you love this bok choy soup you may also enjoy Udon Noodle Soup with Bok Choy and Poached Egg or Kimchi Ramen Noodle Soup.Jump to Recipe

 Some of you may be wondering…why?